 - Indecent Acts (Criminal Code Section 173)

 As many of these sexual offences necessarily come with mandatory minimum jail sentences if convicted, and a mandatory order that a person be listed on the Sexual Offenders Registry, it is paramount you retain a criminal lawyer with expertise in sexual assault and other sexual offences.
-Lockyer Campbell Posner has earned a reputation as one of the most respected criminal defence law firms in Canada.
+Lockyer Posner Craig has earned a reputation as one of the most respected criminal defence law firms in Canada.

 Sexual Assault And Consent